 Budgeting: how much does it cost to climb Kilimanjaro?

 The most significant cost of your holiday in Tanzania is the cost of the Kilimanjaro trek itself.
 The absolute cheapest trek is around US$1000.
 To get this price, however, you would probably have to travel directly to Tanzania and negotiate with various agencies, look to join a group, and opt for the cheapest route (Marangu, probably) and the shortest number of days (5).
 As soon as you start looking at a route other than Marangu, opt for more days (highly advisable, or your body probably won’t have enough time to acclimatise), or insist on walking without other trekkers, or go with anything but the cheapest (and thus, probably, worst!) operator – then count on it costing a good deal more.
 A decent trek, should, to be honest, cost double this – US$2000-3000.
+Our section on booking your trek goes into much greater detail on this matter.

 Costs away from the mountain